 Autobiography of a Family Photo by Jacqueline Woodson is one I’ve been meaning to read for a while.
 Woodson is a prominent black lesbian author, and I’ve heard that her works tend to be controversial, which is a draw, for me.
 Autobiography of a Family Photo is a fictional memoir, which should be an interesting style to read.

 Confessions of a Failed Southern Lady is not a book I would have pegged as queer.
 Actually, when it came in the mail (after I mooched it from Bookmooch), I was completely confused.
 But it is a les/etc book, and it looks like a funny one.
 I think it’s an autobiography, though it could be a fictionalized one.
 It’s about growing up in a southern home with two very strong woman figures, her mother and granny, who try to mould her into the perfect southern lady.
 But, “like charity, schizophrenia begins at home.”

 Lee Lynch is one of the very prominent names in lesbian fiction.
 I haven’t read any of hers yet, but I’m looking forward to them.
 Toothpick House is her first novel.

 Nicola Griffith is another author I’ve heard tons of praise about, in fact she’s even won the Lambda Literary Award.
-I tried to read one her books online, through my library, but I have difficulties concentrating on a screen for that long, so it’ll be good to give this one a go in paper form.
+I tried to read one her books online, through my library, but I have difficulties concentrating on a screen for that long, so it’ll be good to give Slow River a go in paper form.